Musify-react/musify/STARTING.md

   2. On the right hand side top corner assign **@Parth909** as the reviewer
   3. Click on Create the Pull Request

-Assigning others or yourself as the reviewer won't work due to the organizations policy
+Assigning others or yourself as the reviewer won't work due to the project's organizations policy

 # If You Are Not Able To Do Anything Plz Contact Parth909 via whatsapp or call him don't mess anything up